 Miss Agnes arrives in a remote part of Alaska on 1948 to teach kids in a one-room schoolhouse.
 Most teachers come and go quickly here; it’s not the easiest place to live.
 But Miss Agnes is different.
 She actually wants to be there and she finds a way to connect education with the Athabascans culture and way of life.
 By creating materials of her own, she finds a way to teach each and every one of the kids, including learning sign language to help a hearing-impaired child.
 Gift this book to a teacher that changes lives in difficult circumstances. [chapter book, ages 8 and up]

 Minnie McClary Speaks Her Mind by Valerie Hobbs

 Minnie has moved to a new school in a small town and the new substitute English Language teacher is making the kids think, really think.
 There’s a lot for her to think about: her uncle who came back injured from the Iraq war, her new friend Amira who is Muslim, and the bigotry that seems to be floating around in this new place.
 Her new teacher breaks the dress code and now there’s controversy over her competency as a teacher.
 But this is the best teacher that Minnie has ever had; can her own small voice make a difference?

-This is a book to gift to a substitute teacher or a teacher that encourages kids to ask good questions, and isn’t afraid to stir things up.
-A teacher who will appreciate this book will priortize producing good citizens rather than high standardized test scores.
+This is a book to gift to a substitute teacher or a teacher that encourages kids to ask good questions and isn’t afraid to stir things up.
+A teacher who will appreciate this book will prioritize producing good citizens rather than high standardized test scores.
 This is a nice book to gift a teacher because it covers so many issues kids face from bullying, cyberbullying, racism, prejudice, and standing up for what you believe it. [chapter book, ages 9 and up]

 Ms. Bixby’s Last Day by John David Anderson